Commensurating actions of birational groups and groups of pseudo-automorphisms: Groups with Property

 \item Assume that all finite index subgroups of $\Lambda$ have Property {(FA)} (e.g., $\Lambda$ has Property FW).
 If the action of $\Lambda$ on the projective line preserves a non-empty, finite set, then $\Lambda$ is finite. \end{enumerate} \end{lem} The proof of the first assertion is standard and omitted.
 The second assertion follows directly from the first one.

 In what follows, we denote by $\oZ\subset \overline{\Q}$ the ring of algebraic integers (in some fixed algebraic closure $\overline{\Q}$ of $\Q$).

 \begin{thm}[Bass \cite{Bass:Pacific}] Let $\bfk$ be an algebraically closed field. \begin{enumerate} \item If $\bfk$ has positive characteristic, then $\GL_2(\bfk)$ has no infinite subgroup with Property~(FA). \item Suppose that $\bfk$ has characteristic zero and that $\Gamma\subset\GL_2(\bfk)$ is a countable subgroup with Property (FA), and is not virtually abelian.
 Then $\Gamma$ acts irreducibly on $\bfk^2$, and is conjugate to a subgroup of $\GL_2(\oZ)$.
-If moreover $\Gamma\subset\GL_2(K)$ for some subfield $K\subset\bfk$ containing $\overline{\Q}$, then we can choose the conjugating matrix to belong to $\GL_2(K)$. \end{enumerate} \end{thm} \begin{proof}[On the proof]The original statement \cite[Theorem 6.5]{Bass:Pacific} yields this statement, except the last fact, and assumes that $\Gamma$ is contained in $\GL_2(M)$ with $M$ a finitely generated field.
-The latter condition is actually automatic: indeed, being a countable group with Property (FA), $\Gamma$ is finitely generated \cite[\S 6, Th.~15]{Serre:AASL2}, and one can choose $K$ to be the field generated by entries of a finite generating subset.
+If moreover $\Gamma\subset\GL_2(K)$ for some subfield $K\subset\bfk$ containing $\overline{\Q}$, then we can choose the conjugating matrix to belong to $\GL_2(K)$. \end{enumerate} \end{thm} \begin{proof}[On the proof]

+According to \cite[\S 6, Th.~15]{Serre:AASL2}, a countable group with Property (FA) is finitely generated.
+Thus, if $\Gamma\subset \GL_2(\bfk)$ has Property (FA) it is contained in $\GL_2(K)$ for some finitely generated field $K\subset \bfk$ (choose $K$ to be the field generated by entries of a finite generating subset of $\Gamma$).
+Then, the first statement follows from Corollary 6.6 of \cite{Bass:Pacific}.